-- 15 Arnault et al., 2016), in this study all the water vapormoisture in a three-dimensional volume (including the water vapor evaporated and advected into the masked region) is tracked in space and time.
-For details, see Insua-Costa and Miguez-Macho (2017).
-Figure 2 shows the masks labeled in red for the Pacific (a) and Atlantic (b) simulations.
+3 shows the masks labeled in red for the Pacific (a) and Atlantic (b) simulations.
 Once the simulation starts, the model tracks the humidity originating from within the mask at any time, and the quantity of this moisture is known in relation to the total moisture content in each point of the domain, throughout the entire simulation.
-Similarly to the rest of the moisture, - 20 the "tagged" water vapor can change phase, and the fraction of the condensed phase to the total condensate is also reported in the model output.
+Similarly to the rest of the moisture, the "tagged" water vapor can change phase, and the fraction of the condensed phase to the total condensate is also reported in the model output.

-2.3 Methods
+2.3 WRF Simulations Setup

 We use the Weather Research and Forecasting model (WRF 3.4.1) to simulate these two events.
 For the Pacific case, the WRF horizontal resolution is 15 km and the vertical column is divided into 40 levels.
-For the Atlantic simulation, grid spacing is

-- 25 20 km in the horizontal and there are 50 vertical levels.
+For the Atlantic simulation, grid spacing is 20 km in the horizontal and there are 50 vertical levels.
 Both simulations cover a period of 10 days, from November 26th, 2007 in the Pacific case and from October 8th, 1987 in the Atlantic simulation.
-The Water-Vapormoisture Tracer tool has been is implemented in the Yonssei University (YSU) planetary boundary layer parameterization (Hong et al., 2006; Shin and Hong, 2011; Hu et al., 2010, 2013), the Kain-Fritsch convection scheme (Kain, 2004) and the WRF Single-Moment 6-Class Mycrophysics Scheme (WSMC6) microphysics scheme (Hong and Lim, 2006), which are the parametrizations employed in - 30 the simulations.
-In addition, the Rapid Radiative Transfer Model (RRTM) (Mlawer et al., 1997) and Dudhia (Dudhia, 1989) schemes were used for long wave and short wave radiation respectively.
-Spectral nudging of waves above the boundary layer, longer than 1000 km, with a relaxation timescale of one hour, has been is applied to avoid distortion of the large scale circulation within the regional model domain due to the interaction between the model's solution and the lateral boundary conditions (Miguez-Macho et al., 2004, 2005).
+The moisture Tracer tool is implemented in the Yonssei University (YSU) planetary boundary layer parameterization (Hong et al., 2006; Shin and Hong, 2011; Hu et al., 2010, 2013), the Kain-Fritsch convection scheme (Kain, 2004) and the WRF Single-Moment 6-Class Mycrophysics Scheme (WSMC6) (Hong and Lim, 2006), which are the parametizations employed in the simulations.
+In addition, the Rapid Radiative Transfer Model (RRTM) (Mlawer et al., 1997) and Dudhia (Dudhia, 1989) schemes were used for long wave and short wave radiation

+15 respectively.
+Spectral nudging of waves above the boundary layer, longer than 1000 km, with a relaxation timescale of one hour, is applied to avoid distortion of the large scale circulation within the regional model domain due to the interaction between the model's solution and the lateral boundary conditions (Miguez-Macho et al., 2004, 2005).
 Further descriptions about WRF can be found in Skamarock et al. (2005) or Michalakes et al. (2005).
+Finally, considering that the ECMWF reanalysis (ERAconservation needed for the traceability of humidity form different sources.
+Given that the subject of this study is moisture transport and precipitation, we focus validations on this two variables.

-Finally, and considering that the ECMWF reanalysis (ERA-Interim) has been shown to be a reliable tool in the analysis of ARs (Rutz et al., 2014), dataset provides lateral boundary and initial conditions for the runs.
+Interim) has been shown to be a reliable tool in the analysis of ARs (Rutz et al., 2014), dataset provides lateral boundary and initial conditions for the runs.